AnyLog-co/documentation/training/Session II (Deployment).md

     * LICENSE_KEY with the AnyLog License Key (uncomment the entry).
     * COMPANY_NAME with your company name
     * MONITOR_NODES set the value to **true**
     * MONITOR_NODE_COMPANY with your company name

     For the Query Node and the 2 Operator nodes, add the ID of the network

     * LEDGER_CONN with the IP and Port of the Master Node (for example: LEDGER_CONN=198.74.50.131:32048)

+    Note: The Network ID is available in the following manner:
-    Note: deploy and start the Master, on the AnyLog CLI issue **get connections**, the ID is the address under TCP/External-address.
+    Deploy and start the Master, on the AnyLog CLI issue **get connections**, the ID is the address under TCP/External-address.

 # Start / Restart a deployed node